lobre/ghosts/README.md

 ## Container parameters as labels

- - `ghosts.urls`: Comma separated list of URLS for container (e.g. mycontainer.local.com).
+ - `ghosts.url`: Comma separated list of URLS for container (e.g. mycontainer.local.com).
  - `ghosts.port`: Override internal exposed port.
  - `ghosts.name`: Define web name.
 Otherwise taken from the container name.
  - `ghosts.auth`: Define if auth protected entry.
 If true, a lock will be displayed on the web interface.
  - `ghosts.category`: Define a web category.
 Defaults to "Apps".
+Supports multiple values (comma separated list).
  - `ghosts.logo`: Define a web logo.
 Defaults to a generated avatar with the initials of the entry name.
  - `ghosts.description`: Add a web description that will appear as a tooltip.
  - `ghosts.noweb`: Don't show on the web.